 If the verb ‘to scoot’ irritates you, you should click away now.
 Because, for every handy tip, trick and technique contained within this guide, there is talk aplenty of scooting.
 These scoots, like electric scooters themselves, are ubiquitous; scooting left, right and centre around the issues of the latest two-wheeled tech trend.
+And, with electric scooters now legal to hire in the capital and the drive for outdoor transport greater than ever thanks to the coronavirus pandemic, this is one trend that isn’t going anywhere soon.

 And, from where you should scoot to how fast you should be scooting, we’ve got the scoop on the scooters that everyone is charging to own.
 We’ll cover bike lanes, blocking doorways and bell ringing.
 We’ll school you on ankle-clipping, commute-zipping and round-the-corner-nipping.
 There’s no time to waste, so whip out your app, buckle up your helmet, place both feet firmly on the platform — and let’s get a scoot on.